sanjuthomas/ml-export-import/README.md

 # ml-export-import
 A java utility to load data page by page from a given collection of a given MarkLogic database to another MarkLogic database in the same server or another server.
+This utitly is written load small dataset from dev/uat server to developer machine.

 #How to configure against your source and target server?
 Update the src/main/resources/server.properties file to point to your server.